zama-ai/concrete-ml/docs/getting-started/concepts.md

 While Concrete ML users only need to understand the cryptography concepts above, for a deeper understanding of the cryptography behind the Concrete stack, please see the [whitepaper on TFHE and Programmable Boostrapping](https://whitepaper.zama.ai/) or [this series of blogs](https://www.zama.ai/post/tfhe-deep-dive-part-1).

+{% hint style="warning" %}
+The default parameters for Concrete ML are chosen considering the [IND-CPA](https://en.wikipedia.org/wiki/Ciphertext_indistinguishability) security model, and are selected with a [bootstrapping off-by-one error probability](../explanations/advanced_features.md#tolerance-to-off-by-one-error-for-an-individual-tlu) of $$2^-40$$.
+In particular, it is assumed that the results of decrypted computations are not shared by the secret key owner with any third parties, as such an action can lead to leakage of the secret encryption key.
+If you are designing an application where decryptions must be shared, you will need to craft custom encryption parameters which are chosen in consideration of the IND-CPA^D security model \[1\].

+\[1\] Li, Baiyu, et al. “Securing approximate homomorphic encryption using differential privacy.”
+Annual International Cryptology Conference.
+Cham: Springer Nature Switzerland, 2022. https://eprint.iacr.org/2022/816.pdf
+{% endhint %}

 ## Model accuracy considerations under FHE constraints

 To respect FHE constraints, all numerical programs that include non-linear operations over encrypted data must have all inputs, constants, and intermediate values represented with integers of a maximum of 16 bits.